 Simplified cost options (SCOs) are of two types: 'output or result based SCOs', and 'other/ SCOs'.
 The first category covers costs linked to outputs, results, activities, deliverables in the framework of a specific project (i.e. determination of a lump sum for the organisation of a conference or for the realisation of a specific activity).
-Where possible and appropriate, lump sums, unit costs or flat rates must be determined in such a way to allow their payment upon achievement of concrete outputs and/or results.
+Where possible and appropriate, lump sums or unit costs shall be determined in such a way to allow their payment upon achievement of concrete outputs and/or results.
+Flat-rates cannot be used for output or result based SCOs.
+Output based SCO can be proposed by the beneficiary (the threshold of EUR 60 000 no longer applies) at proposal's stage (Grant application form - Full application).
 They will be authorised by the relevant authorising officer.
-It must be noted that the threshold of EUR 60 000 no longer applies.
-The second category, called 'other SCOs', is based on the entity's cost accounting practices and is only applicable to pillar assessed entities after a prior assessment.